ahkar-kyaw/ME405_StringArt/README.md

 ## Mechanical Design
 To begin with, let’s take a look at the mechanical components of this machine.
 The overall frame this machine is made entirely out of 80/20 aluminum extrusion.
 The machines moves using 3 stepper motors and a DC motor with a drill attached to the tip.
 These motors are then mounted onto the frame using custom 3D printed parts.
 CAD files for these 3D printed parts can be found under Manufacturing - 3D Printer Source files.

+For the drawing board, we used a laser cut MDF board.
+The DXF file for laser cutting can be found under Manufacturing - Laser Cutter Source files.
+Once the board is cut, attach it onto the 3D printed braket #4 and the lazy susan, which will be attached to the machine's frame.
+You can either directly use this board as your art canvas or mount another MDF board onto this existing platform using the pre-cut alignmnet holes.

+The full CAD model to assist you with the assembly of the whole machine can be found in the CAD folder under our GitHub, ME405_StringArt Repository.

 <div align="center">
   <img src="media/Hardware_Design.png" alt="Hardware_Design" width="600"/>
 </div>